Terncode/Tern-blaster/README.md

-# Tern blaster
+# Tern blaster the sophisticated audio engine

-Tern blaster is an audio engine provide 3 dimensional audio.
-You have to prebuild sprites to wok.
-It comes with 2 dimensional Synth and Piano sampler.
+Tern blaster is sophisticated audio engine that comes with 3 dimensional audio system and 2 dimensional Synth, piano sampler and custom piano sample which allows you to add custom piano soudns.

+### Sprite player
+The project doesn't currently have any audio builder therefor you have to build it manullay!
+You can use lib https://www.npmjs.com/package/audiosprite that can do most of the heavy lifting for you.

 Running in development
 ```